alandipert/docker-mlton/example-project/README.md

 [Docker] to produce a statically-linked executable.
 The executable should run on any amd64 system with glibc.

-You can download the Docker image and build the program with:
+First, install [Docker].
+Next, download the mlton Docker image and build the program with:

     make